-For more than 20 years, NOAA Coral Reef Watch (CRW) utilizes remote sensing, modeled, and in situ data to develop and operate a
+For more than 20 years, NOAA Coral Reef Watch (CRW) has been using remote sensing, modeled, and in situ data to operate a

-Offering the world's only global early warning system of coral reef physical and chemical environmental changes, CRW remotely monitors conditions that can cause coral bleaching, disease, and death; delivers information and early warnings in near real-time to our user community; and uses operational climate forecasts to provide outlooks of stressful environmental conditions at targeted reef locations worldwide.
-CRW products are primarily sea surface temperature (SST)-based but also incorporate light, ocean color, and wind, among other variables.
+Offering the world's only global early-warning system of coral reef ecosystem physical environmental changes, CRW remotely monitors conditions that can cause coral bleaching, disease, and death; delivers information and early warnings in near real-time to our user community; and uses operational climate forecasts to provide outlooks of stressful environmental conditions at targeted reef locations worldwide.
+CRW products are primarily sea surface temperature (SST)-based but also incorporate light and ocean color, among other variables.

 Access and download our publications.